 Even when axioms seem inadequate, or fail, the discussion can continue in an interesting way-very often dealing with more subjective issues.
-As we shall see by Gödel's Incompleteness Theorem (to be covered in my session on October 17) Hilbert's grand notion of formal system has its limitations, and these limitations themselves have interesting implications.
-Or as in Professor Sen's treatment of Arrow's Impossibility Theorem regarding social choice theory; or Professor Maskin's treatment of axiomatic utility theory, as in the various "Paradoxes":
+As Gödel's Incompleteness Theorem (see the discussion below) points to the striking limitations of Hilbert's grand notion of formal system, these limitations themselves have interesting implications.
+Similarly, vastly illuminating are the limitations implied by Arrow's Impossibility Theorem regarding social choice theory; or the 'named paradoxes" connected to axiomatic utility theory, such as: